 Instructions

-- Put the softened butter, farmer's cheese, and flour into a bowl and knead until you have smooth cheese pastry.
+- Put softened 2 and 1/4 sticks unsalted butter, 9 ounces farmers cheese, and 2 cups all-purpose flour into a bowl.
+Add 1/4 teaspoon salt and knead until you have a smooth cheese pastry.
 Knead first with a fork, then with your hands.

 - Wrap the dough in a foil and let it rest for 15-30 minutes in a freezer.